PawelGerr/Thinktecture.Runtime.Extensions/README.md

 ------------

-// similar to TryGet but returns a ValidationResult instead of a boolean.
+// similar to TryGet but returns a ValidationError instead of a boolean.
-ValidationResult? validationResult = ProductType.Validate("Groceries", out productType);
+ValidationError? validationError = ProductType.Validate("Groceries", null, out productType);

-if (validationResult == ValidationResult.Success)
+if (validationError is null)
 {
     logger.Information("Product type {Type} found with Validate", productType);
 }
 else
 {
     logger.Warning("Failed to fetch the product type with Validate.
-Validation result: {ValidationResult}", validationResult.ErrorMessage);
+Validation result: {ValidationError}", validationError.ToString());
 }

 ------------